Achim-Haag/My_First_C_Program/README.md

 - experience in C programming
 - some insights to Windows memory management
 - overall experience in Visualstudio Code and Github

+## What I have done till now
+- typed in source code, formated in "my way"
+- made modifications (character hints for input outside of wordlist, "#" for fast exit)

+## What will come
+- Details for pointers
+- Output regarding Windows memory management
+- ... tbd ...